w3c/did-extensions/.github/PULL_REQUEST_TEMPLATE/register_did_method.md

 Changes regarding the required criteria may be requested.

-If there are no objections or changes requested, your method will be registered after a minimum of 7 days.
+If there are no objections or changes requested, your method will be registered after a minimum of 7 days and a maximum of 30 days.